markekraus/PlayMakerDocumenter/README.md

 This readme file would be at `C:\Program Files (x86)\Steam\steamapps\common\Blue Prince\ModCode\PlayMakerDocumenter\README.md`

-This was developed in VS Code, not full Visual Studio.
+This mod was developed in VS Code, not full Visual Studio.
 I Cannot vouch for how it may or may not work in full Visual Studio.

-The paths to the relevant MelonLoader and game assemblies should work from a relative path to the gam folder of `<GamFolder>\ModCode\PlayMakerDocumenter\`.
+The paths to the relevant MelonLoader and game assemblies should work from a relative path to the game folder of `<GamFolder>\ModCode\PlayMakerDocumenter\`.
 This provides the benefit of working with the game devs' custom FSM Actions not shipped by the PlayMaker devs.

 ## Building